HomeSustainabilityGovernanceRisk Management and Compliance

 Activities to Promote Information Security

-We also held a networking event for the information system personnel of group companies, providing an opportunity to share information from our company and discuss challenges faced by each company.
+In addition, we hold networking events and lectures for the information system personnel of each group company, serving as a forum to share information from our company and discuss the challenges faced by each company.

-No serious incidents related to information security occurred in FY2024.
+No serious incidents related to information security occurred in FY2025.

 Risk Management for Intellectual Property